-Clean Coast’s Annual Love Your Coast Photography Competition is Now Open for Entries.
+Clean Coast’s Annual Love Your Coast Photography Competition is Now Closed for 2017 Entries.

 Ireland has some of the most spectacular and diverse coastline in the world.
 Now in its 8th year, Clean Coasts’ Love Your Coast Photography Competition is all about capturing the essence of the Irish coast – its extensive beauty and diverse character.
 Clean Coasts works with communities on the ground to help foster pride in our coastline and we look forward to seeing this reflected in your entries.